 10 Typical English Things To do In London

-While reading up and talking to friends before my recent visit to London, I came across a whole bunch of clichés about the British.
+Before my first ever trip to London, I came across a whole bunch of clichés about the British.
 Of course, when I did actually end up there, I realized not all of them were true.
-Like how they say the British are rude.
+Like how they say the British are standoffish and rude.
 I mean, what’s that about?
 I think they’re the sweetest, liveliest people ever!

 A fried fish filet soused in salt and vinegar, with potato fries and mushy peas on the side – It doesn’t get more British than this!